 Sherpa ran away from her village Rolwaling at 13, and crossed the whopping 20,000 feet pass nearby and landed in Kathmandu to go to school.
 But her destiny had a different plan for her.
 As conditions were not right, she unfortunately had to leave her study and go back to her village in the mountains.
 It was not easy for her to convince her family to pursue her mountaineering dream as it was a career that only men from her village would pursue.
 But it is a different story now and she has tremendous respect in her community for what she has achieved.

 Dawa was selected for the National Geographic Everest expedition team of 2012, in which she guided 26 mountaineers (with only 2 female) as the only Sherpa woman in the guide team.
-She has climbed several high mountains which she had never imagined before that she could do.
-However, climbing the K2, her dream mountain, was the biggest challenge for her she always wanted to take.
-Finally in 2014 after a 4-month long campaign to raise $ 80k, she along with her crew flew to Pakistan, although nobody in the team was sure that they would come back alive.
+She has climbed several high mountains which she had never imagined that she could do.
+However, climbing the K2, her dream mountain, was the biggest challenge she always wanted to take.
+Finally in 2014, after a 4-month long campaign to raise US $ 80k, she along with her crew flew to Pakistan, although nobody in the team was sure that they would come back alive.

 To the people who want to achieve something, Dawa’s message is this: “pursue your dream, try, and don’t give up.”
 Dawa has also been raising fund for the post-quake reconstruction and helping the earthquake victims in Nepal.